OmarNashat01/Stand-With-Palestine/public/BlogsPage/piers-bassem-interview.md

 Joe Biden said it's the best investment America ever made.

-Well, if I am in the place of Joe Biden, I would go down and whisper in the ears of Netanyahu and tell him, "I hate bad investments; they haunt me," you know, like Littlefinger in Game of Thrones.
+Well, if I am in the place of Joe Biden, I would go down and whisper in the ears of Netanyahu and tell him, 'I hate bad investments; they haunt me,' you know, like Littlefinger in Game of Thrones.

-### A Hidden Perspective on Israel
+## (14) A Hidden Perspective on Israel

 > Bassem compares what he believes Israel really is to what it portrays itself to be.
->

 But the thing is, Israel always victimizes itself, and I have never seen a victim putting their oppressor under siege 24/7.